NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Cloak of Elvenkind.md

 **Bulk** L; **Size** med
 **Usage** worncloak

 This cloak is deep green with a voluminous hood, embroidered with gold trim and symbols significant in elven culture.
-The cloak allows you to cast the [[Spells/Ghost Sound|Ghost Sound]] cantrip as an arcane innate spell.
+The cloak allows you to cast the [[Ghost Sound|Ghost Sound]] cantrip as an arcane innate spell.

 When you adjust the cloak's clasp (an Interact action), the cloak transforms to match the environment around you and muffles your sounds, granting you a +1 item bonus to Stealth checks.